 The AMF Enforcement Committee fines a financial investment advisor and its manager for breaches of their professional obligations

-The Committee ruled that all these breaches were also attributable to Mr Thierry in his capacity as manager of Cérès Finance at the time of the facts.
+The Committee considered that the breaches committed by the company were attributable to Mr Salzillo in his capacity as manager at the time of the events.

 An appeal may be lodged against this decision.

 The Enforcement Committee, which is made up of judges and professionals, has total freedom to make decisions.
 It can impose sanctions on any person or company whose practices contravene laws and regulations that fall within the jurisdiction of the AMF.
 It ratifies settlement agreements signed by the Secretary General and respondents.
 And it takes part in the AMF’s educational efforts by clarifying financial regulations when explaining its decisions.

 Head of publications: The Executive Director of AMF Communication Directorate.
 Contact: Communication Directorate – Autorité des marches financiers 17 place de la Bourse – 75082 Paris cedex 02